nagesh-45/TestcaseReplacer/README.md

 1. Check that the Excel file is in the correct location
 2. Verify the properties file format
 3. Ensure the Excel file is not open in Excel
 4. Check the console output for error messages
-5. Verify Java and Maven are installed and in your PATH